 Dr. Henrik Grønberg is a Professor of Oncology at Umeå University and a Professor of Cancer Epidemiology at Karolinska Institutet.
 Dr. Grønberg is also acting as an oncologist at Capio S:t Göran Hospital and was responsible for the cancer genetics clinic and Umeå University Hospital until 2005.
 He has identified several prostate cancer susceptibility loci and was part of the team that identified the first susceptibility loci more than 20 years ago.
 Dr. Grønberg is PI for the STHLM3 trial aiming to evaluate new diagnostic tests for prostate cancer that include over 260.000 men and the recently opened ProBio trial aiming to identify biomarkers predicting treatment response among men with metastatic castration resistant prostate cancer.
 He was the chairman of the Department of Medical Epidemiology and Biostatistics at Karolinska Institutet between 2008 and 2013 including over 270 employees and served for a period as an Acting Pro-Vice-Chancellor at Karolinska Institutet.Prof.
 Grönberg has authored more than 300 peer-reviewed scientific publications.

-Dr. Ian Mills, PhD, is John Black Associate Professor of Prostate Cancer at University of Oxford, Professor of Translational Prostate Cancer Biology at Queen’s University of Belfast, Visiting Scientist at Cancer Research UK in Cambridge, Honorary Senior Visiting Research Fellow at the University of Cambridge and Adjunct Professor at the University of Bergen.
+Dr. Ian Mills, PhD, is John Black Associate Professor of Prostate Cancer at University of Oxford and Interim Head of the Nuffield Department of Surgical Sciences.
+He is also Professor of Translational Prostate Cancer Biology at Queen’s University of Belfast and an Adjunct Professor in the Centre for Cancer Biomarkers at the University of Bergen.
+From 2010 to 2015 he was group leader in the newly formed Centre for Molecular Medicine Norway (NCMM) in Oslo.
 His work is focused on how cancer cell metabolism and microenvironmental stress synergize with treatment response pathways in the evolution of prostate cancer.
 He has made major contributions to the understanding of how transcriptional and chromatin dysregulation participate in this respect.
 From a start-point of cancer cell-intrinsic pathways driven by the androgen receptor, his team addresses the role of the unfolded protein response, glycosylation and innate immune signalling in the acquisition of genomic instability and in prostate cancer progression.
-From 2010 to 2015 he was group leader in the newly formed Centre for Molecular Medicine Norway (NCMM) in Oslo.
-He retains a range of collaborations in Norway, with a number of former group members now establishing independent academic careers there.

 Rob G. Bristow